List of unreleased projects by Kanye West: Only One video game

 In February 2015, West announced that a video game based on his mother, Donda West, was in the works.
 The game was named Only One after the song of the same name, and was intended for release as an iPhone app created by Los Angeles-based film and animation studio Encyclopedia Pictura.
 The first trailer was revealed during the Yeezy Season 3 fashion show and The Life of Pablo release party on February 11, 2016.
 Players controlled Donda West as she ascended to Heaven, avoiding obstacles along the way.
 By November 2016, the game had been canceled.

 West had wanted Nintendo to develop and publish Only One, and pitched it to Nintendo's Shigeru Miyamoto at E3 2015.
 Miyamoto found the pitch interesting and moving, and West later met with Nintendo of America's then-president Reggie Fils-Aimé to discuss it.
 Fils-Aimé recounted in 2020 that Nintendo had too many ongoing projects at the time to consider Only One.

 Kids See Ghosts (computer-animated series)

 On June 26, 2020, a computer-animated series directed by artist Takashi Murakami was announced via social media, with Kid Cudi stating that it was "coming soon."
 The series chronicles the adventures of Kanye Bear, the character portrayed on West's first three album covers, and Kid Fox, a character created exclusively for the show, both acting as their cartoon personas for the artists.
-However, no scheduled release date was announced, and it was likely scrapped due to the group's initial split.
+However, no scheduled release date was announced, and it was likely scrapped due to the group's split in 2022, and since 2025, Cudi officially ended his affiliation with West.